Welcome to Trulli Italian School

 You’ll love the relaxing room provided with computer, free Wifi and a fully furnished coffee corner for you to drink a good coffee or tea… it will prove to be the ideal spot to chat with fellow students in italian and enjoy the breaks between lessons! 😉

-You’ll enter in an relaxed
+You’ll enter in relaxed and familiar atmosphere.

 Our staff is made up of warm, welcoming Southerners.